-Most people assume there are two types of life insurance – term life insurance and whole life insurance. but there’s more to the different types of life insurance than that.
+Most people assume there are two types of life insurance in Canada – term life insurance and whole life insurance.
+But, there’s more to the different types of life insurance than that.

 When you decide to purchase something, choices are usually a good thing.
-However, choosing from the types of life insurance in Canada isn’t like deciding what flavour of ice cream to try for dessert.
-Each option offers different benefits AND drawbacks.
+However, choosing from the different types of life insurance in Canada isn’t like deciding what flavour of ice cream to try for dessert.
+Each different type of life insurance offers different benefits AND drawbacks.
 And we regret to inform you there are no pistachio flavoured policies available when planning your financial security.

 We’ve listed the 5 different types of life insurance available in Canada and compare them so you are a little more prepared to make a big decision.